What Happens When People Stop GLP-1s — GLP-1 Data Series

 What happens to your population?

-Start with a cohort on GLP-1 therapy.
+Start with your total employee population and the share who seek GLP-1 therapy.
 Apply persistence and regain rates.
 See how many maintain ≥5% weight loss over time.
 Default uses real-world regain assumptions (75%).

 Interactive model